Teeth Cleanings & Deep Cleanings

 For flossing, you should gently glide the floss through your teeth in a zig-zag motion to make sure you get the hard-to-reach angles.
 Make sure to pay attention to the gum line to evacuate food particles building up and causing plaque below the gum line.
 Remember to floss each tooth with a clean section of floss.

 Regular Professional Teeth Cleaning

-Regular dental cleanings help to remove the hard to remove and hard to reach build up on your teeth.
-Our hygienist will gently scrape, brush and floss your teeth to perfection, as well as provide a fluoride treatment to help prevent future plaque build up.
-If your teeth are especially bad, a scaling and root planing, also know as a deep cleaning, will be necessary.
+Regular dental cleanings help to remove the hard-to-reach build-up on your teeth.
+Our hygienist will gently scrape, brush and floss your teeth to perfection, as well as provide a fluoride treatment to help prevent future plaque build-up.
+If your teeth are especially bad, scaling and root planing, also known as deep cleaning, will be necessary.
 We can provide you and your family with professional teeth cleaning in our east El Paso, TX dental office.

 Schedule Your Teeth Cleaning Today!